meffre-q/quentinmeffre.fr/_posts/2018-01-23-write_up_sec_it.md

 9. [References](/write-up/2018/01/23/write_up_sec_it.html#references)

 # Introduction
-As you can see on the last screenshot, compare to the others challenges, this one was given without binary access.
+As you can see on the last screenshot, compare to the other challenges, this one was given without binary access.
 We only have the IP address and the port to connect to the service.

-So let's start by connected to the service and see what's happening.
+So let's start by connecting to the service and see what's happening.

 ![Connect to service](/assets/media/blind_fmt.png)

 It seems to be a basic authentication system.
 The vulnerability is very easy to find.
 When we type a wrong password, the service display on its output the input password followed by " is a wrong password!".
-I think the C code look like this:
+I think the C code looks like this:
 ```c
 printf(password);                   // Vulnerable to format strings
 printf(" is a wrong password!");
 ```

-The developer forgot to hardcoded the format string of the "printf" function, this means that we have fully control on the format argument.
+The developer forgot to hard-code the format string of printf(), this means that we have fully control on the format argument.

-The variadic list passed in the second argument of "printf" represent the variable which the developer want to display.
-Before one call to "printf", this list is fully move to the stack.
-So we can say that "printf" will display one part of the stack.
-But if the developer let the control to the first "printf" argument to the user, it will be able to send as much format as he want and so on, read or write any value in the memory.
+The variadic list passed in the second argument of printf() represent the variable which the developer wants to display.
+Before one call to printf(), this list is fully move to the stack.
+So we can say that printf() will display one part of the stack.
+But if the developer let the control to the first printf() argument to the user, it will be able to send as much format strings as he wants and so on, read or write any value in the memory.

 The password of the service is easy to find but I will not show you how to do it because it represent the solution to the challenge.
 So don't be confused if I used it later.

 Let summarize what we have here:
-- We have a service whithout real access to the binary.
+- We have a remote service without the binary file (ELF).
 - Our service got a format strings vulnerability.
-- This are only supposition but, as every binary's of the website are compile like this, I think that our service have the following protections: ASLR / No eXecutable / PARTIAL RELocation Read-Only.
+- This is only a supposition but, as every binary of the website is compiled like this, I think our service has the following protections: ASLR / No eXecutable / PARTIAL RELocation Read-Only.
-- We also supposed that the binary used the same LibC than the given one for the other challenges.
+- We also suppose that the binary used the same LibC than the given one for the other challenges.

-To exploit this kind of situation, we are first going to leak our binary to have a better idea of what it looks like, then we are going to leak different Global Offset Table entry's, then we are going to leak one address to defeat the ASLR and then we are going to overwrite one of them with the address of the "system" function to execute "/bin/sh" and get a shell!
-(At the beginning that was what I thought I would do...)
+To exploit this kind of situation, we are going to dump the binary to perform static analysis, leak Libc address and overwrite a function pointer from the GOT to call system().

-# Binary leak
+# Binary dump
-As the Global Offset Table is writable, the first step is going to be to leak our binary.
-Our aim is to read the GOT entry's to overwrite one of them.
+As the Global Offset Table is writable, the first step is to dump our binary.
+Our aim is to read the GOT entries to overwrite one of them.

-To do it, we are going to use the "%s" "printf" format which is used to dereference an address and so read its content.
+To do it, we are going to use the "%s" printf format which is used to dereference an address and so read its content.
 The idea is to make a loop which iterate all over the memory address's to read the binary sections we need.
 Our format strings payload look like this:
 ```bash
 +------------+------------+
 |            |            |